JSandhu223/unreal-rpg/README.md

 out with another view without needing to modify anything in the controller.
 Likewise, the model doesn't depend on the controller, meaning the controller can be swapped out without needing to modify the model.

+### Delegates

+Our widgets access attributes such as health and mana through a controller class (not to be confused with the Unreal Player Controller class).
+This is achieved through **delegates** created on the controller class.

+The base c++ class for which all our widget blueprints are based on is `UAuraUserWidget`.
+Any widgets that derive from this class will bind/subscribe to the delegates created in the controller class.
+For example, `WBP_HealthGlobe` binds to the `OnHealthChanged` and `OnMaxHealthChanged` delegates to update the health percentage bar.

+We have a c++ class called `UAuraWidgetController` which will act as the base class for all controllers.
+This base class has four important fields for accessing the *model*.

+- Player Controller
+- Player State
+- AbilitySystemComponent
+- AttributeSet

+These are initialized from the player character class `AAuraCharacter`.

+The controller that is responsible for retrieving attributes from our *model* will be the `UOverlayWidgetController` class.
+It does so by accessing the `AttributeSet` from our `PlayerState` class.

+The `AAuraHUD` is a HUD class that we will use to centralize HUD-related activity.
+This class contains fields for a `UOverlayWidgetController` and `UAuraUserWidget`.
+It is reponsible for creating the one-way controller dependency and initializing the game overlay (e.g. initializing the health and mana bars to their default attribute values).